 The statements on Non-Commercial Reproduction and Commercial Reproduction apply to content posted to our social media accounts.
 However, users are encouraged to use the tools provided by social media channels to pass unaltered content along to their social media network (e.g. share, embed, retweet).
 As long as this content is not altered in any way, using these tools is not considered reproduction.

-We understand that the Web is a 24/7 medium, and your comments are welcome at any time.
-However, social media channels are managed during local business hours (9:00 a.m. to 5:00 p.m.
-Eastern Time and 8:00 a.m. and 5:00 p.m. for Service Canada), Monday to Friday (excluding statutory holidays).
+We recognize that the Web is a 24/7 medium, and your comments are welcome at any time.
+However, our social media channels are managed during the workday (Eastern Time zone) Monday to Friday (excluding statutory holidays).

 The views of users commenting on our content, such as comments on Facebook or YouTube or including our handles in a tweet, do not represent our views, nor do we verify or confirm the accuracy of posted comments.

 Because the servers of our social media platforms are managed by a third party, our social media accounts are subject to downtime that may be out of our control.
 As such, we accept no responsibility for platforms becoming unresponsive or unavailable.